How to use given answers from respondents in your calculations

 How to use

-In the article below we will describe how to use given answers of your respondents in your calculations.
+In the article you're reading now we describe how to use given answers of your respondents in your calculator blocks.
 For global instructions about the calculator block, please have a look at this article.

 There are several options to determine the value of each operation in your calculation.
 One of those options is to use the given answers of your respondents to questions in your form.
 This enables you to perform realtime calculations based on the input of your respondent and calculate personalized outcomes.